LibrariesHacked/schema-librarydata/docs/loans.md

 ---
 layout: default
 title: Loans
-description: Counts of issues and renewals in libraries
+description: Lending of items in libraries
 ---